CarterMacLennan/CampusGymAnalytics/README.md

-# Campus Gym Analytics
+# CAMPUS GYM ANALYTICS
-A web application used to predict how crowded a campus gym will be based on the date, time and temperature.
+A web application developed with python and HTML that allows the user to view how crowded a campus gym will be based on the following variables:
+- Temperature
+- Month
+- Day
+- Hour
+- Is start of semester
+- Is during semester
+- Is weekend

+The outcome is predicted using multiple linear regression derived from a [source on Kaggle](https://www.kaggle.com/nsrose7224/crowdedness-at-the-campus-gym).

+The application also allows the user to enter data into a survey and view the results.
+As well as view aggregated data concerning the crowdedness of that gym derived from the source on Kaggle.

+# Technology Stack

+### Environment
+* Juniper

+### Modules
+* os
+* tornado
+* pickle
+* pandas
+* numpy
+* matplotlib
+* seaborn
+* sklearn

+# Data

 ## Number of people for each month of a semester
 <div class="row">